Female teacher in blue outfit teaching math to classroom of female students

 What are the benefits of each program?

 The benefits of IB and AP programs are quite similar.
 The courses are intended to teach you academic skills and habits to help you succeed in college.
-In addition, they prepare you for college-level work, improve your writing and problem-solving skills, and teach you how to manage your time and studies to keep up with the challenge of higher education.
+In addition, they prepare you for college-level work, improve your writing and problem-solving skills, and teach you how to manage your time and studies to keep up with the challenges of higher education.
 IB and AP exams can also be used to earn college credit, giving you a head start when you enroll.
 However, you'll need to check if your preferred college(s) offer credit only for higher level (HL) IB classes or for standard level (SL) classes.
 AP credits can count toward actual college classes, and exam scores of 3 or higher may get you into higher-level courses as a freshman.
-It’s important to note, some colleges don't offer credit for AP courses, but you may not be required to take certain introductory courses.
+It’s important to note that some colleges don't offer credit for AP courses, but you may not be required to take certain introductory courses.

 Related: Video: Tips for Taking College-Level Courses in High School